Hand Washing delicate clothing can be easy with these easy-to-follow guidelines from the laundry experts at Heritage Park.

 - Add the recommended amount of soap and lightly mix with your hand to diffuse it into the water.

 - Place the garment in the soapy water and light knead and swish the item around in a gentle, agitating motion.
 Think of how a washing machine agitator moves.
-If you wish, leave the item to soak for no more than 15 minutes.
+If you wish, leave the item to soak for approx. 5 minutes.

 - Drain the dirty water and gently rinse with clean, cold water.
 Squeeze out excess water, do NOT wring.
 The best way to remove excess water is to lay out a dry, clean, white bath towel, lay your item on top of it, and gently roll the item up in the towel.
 Then press the towel to absorb the water.